Task 02 - Create a multi-agent solution

 Now that you have created the agents in Microsoft Foundry, you will need to update the chat application to support these agents.
 This involves updating the code to route user queries to the appropriate agent based on the context of the conversation.

-To do so, first, comment out lines 45 and 250-256, which deal with the single-agent example.
+To do so, first, comment out line 45 (the single-agent import) and line 254 (the handle_single_agent call).
 A keyboard shortcut to comment out multiple lines in Visual Studio Code is to select the lines you want to comment (or uncomment) and then press CTRL + / on Windows or CMD + / on Mac.

 Then, uncomment the relevant sections of code in chat_app.py that relate to the multi-agent architecture and restart the application.
-The relevant lines of code are 46-49 (import statements), lines 117-118 (mounting the MCP server to your current application), lines 131-138 (setting up the handoff service), and lines 258-600 (handling service requests).
-The following block provides a somewhat detailed explanation of how the service request code works.
+The relevant lines of code are 46-50 (import statements for the multi-agent handlers and the handoff service), lines 128-139 (setting up the handoff service), and lines 264-349 (the multi-agent pipeline steps).
+The following block provides a somewhat detailed explanation of how the multi-agent code works.

 Expand this section to view solution

-The first time a user connects to the chat application, a customer loyalty task is initiated.
-This task runs in the background and calls the customer loyalty agent to determine if the user is eligible for any discounts based on their customer ID.
-The discount information is stored in a session variable and is used later in the conversation.
+Step 1: Customer loyalty (background task).
+The first time a user connects, a customer loyalty task runs in the background.
+It calls the customer loyalty agent to determine if the user is eligible for any discounts based on their customer ID.
+The discount information is stored in a session variable and used later.

 05: Demonstrate application behavior